 Can I Claim an Education Credit for My Child Attending College?

-You may be able to claim an education credit for your child attending college if they meet the eligibility requirements for either the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC).
-These credits are designed to help offset the cost of higher education.
+You may be able to claim an education credit for your child attending college if the eligibility requirements for either the American Opportunity Tax Credit (AOTC) or the Lifetime Learning Credit (LLC) are met.
+These credits help offset the cost of higher education.

 Eligibility Requirements

-- Your child must be enrolled at or attending an eligible educational institution (postsecondary school).
+- Your child must be enrolled at or attending an eligible educational institution.

 Types of Education Credits